The covers of His Dark Materials - UK

 The UK is one of the few markets where Northern Lights doesn't have much history of featuring the Lyra and Iorek pair on its covers.
 As we have started to see and will continue to, UK covers are far more likely to focus on the alethiometer.
 But in the US and other markets, girl and bear have been by far the most popular subject - so it was impressive that the marketing department for the film managed to conceive a new arrangement of these much-used elements that was very effective:

-The film's title lock-up is pretty and the designer has managed to get on the unwieldy information of the two titles across without it cluttering up the cover, which is impressive.
-It's a nice touch that someone has rendered their titles in the movie's title style.
+The film's title lock-up is pretty and the designer has managed to get on the unwieldy amount of text necessary across without it cluttering up the cover, which is impressive.
+It's a nice touch that someone has rendered the sequels; titles in the movie's title style.
 The film may have bombed but the people working on it, including in the graphics department, cared about what they were making and paid attention to the details.

 The Special Edition years

 By the mid-2000s we were also hitting significant anniversaries.
-For Northern Lights' 10th birthday in 2005, Scholastic put out a set of hardbacks that mildly reworked the then-current David Scutt/Black Sheep paperback design to put out as some shiny hardbacks.
+For Northern Lights' 10th birthday in 2005, Scholastic mildly reworked the then-current David Scutt/Black Sheep paperback design to put out as some shiny hardbacks.

-Something completely new came in 2007.
+Then something completely new came in 2007.
 This wasn't to mark any anniversary.
-In fact it was a mildly odd time for this 'special edition' style version to come out.
+In fact it was a mildly odd time for a 'special editin' to come out.

 In 2003 Pullman had published the first of his 'little' His Dark Materials books, Lyra's Oxford.
 It featured the artwork of master woodcutter John Lawrence.
 There was no wholesale repackaging of His Dark Materials at this time to tie into this new addition.
 For one thing, the little books actually aren't published by Scholastic but rather Penguin.

-In 2008 Pullman was to publish the second of these little accompany books, Once Upon a Time in the North which matched Lyra's Oxford in its styling and use of John Lawrence's work.
+In 2008 Penguin published the second of these little accompany books, Once Upon a Time in the North which matched Lyra's Oxford in its styling and use of John Lawrence's work.

 The above designs came out first as hardbacks, then as 'premium paperbacks' (heavy paper stock, foiling and bossing on the cover, french fold jacket, larger dimensions).